covid 19 response: Spectator Code of Conduct

 It is important to us to protect the health and wellbeing of all racegoers and team members.
 We ask you to come racing with us in that same spirit.

-This advance information will be used to plan for on the day operations at the racecourse and for track and trace should it be required.
-We ask you not to come to the racecourse if you feel unwell or are displaying symptoms of Covid 19.
-Non-compliance would result in a risk to public health and as such, you will not be granted access to the racecourse.
+This advance information will be used to plan for on the day operations at the racecourse and to enable contact to be made with attendees after the racecourse if necessary.
+We ask you not to come to the racecourse if you feel unwell or are displaying symptoms associated with Covid 19.

 Data will only be held in accordance with applicable law and will be removed after 21 days if you do not opt in to remain in contact with us.

 For your own safety and that of your fellow racegoers, you must observe and consent to the following before entering our Racecourse:

 Current government guidance, which must be followed on our racecourses:

 Do not attend if you: -

 - have any Covid-19 symptoms (fever, cough, loss or changed sense of smell)